 - ¾ cup granulated sugar

-- Place the bowl with the mixture on ice and cool down.
+- Place the blender bowl with the mixture in a larger bowl with icy water to cool down.

 - Note: If you have an ice cream maker:Pour the mixture into the ice cream maker and churn it according to the manufacturer's instructions until it reaches a smooth and creamy consistency.Transfer the ice cream to a freezer-safe container and freeze for an additional 2-4 hours or until it is fully frozen.
 If you don't have an ice cream maker, keep reading and continue with the recipe.